salujajaskeerat/ELP305-TribeD-documentation/index.md

 2. Solar: Installed on the roof

-3. Windmill: Turbine (AC) Uses area from the garden
+3. Windmill: Turbine (AC) uses area from the garden

 ## 6.2 Model of House

-The following table contains specifications of the house:
+The following table (Table 1) contains specifications of the house:
 | Property | Specification |
 |------|--------|
 | Total Area of the house| 2500 sqft |